-A 22 hour class in the Incident Command System designed for Chief Officers.
-The class consists of four modules developed by the National Wildfire Coordinating Group to meet the needs of command officers managing complex emergency incidents.
-Advanced ICS expands upon much of the material covered in the I-300 class, but does not repeat any information.
-The course emphasizes large-scale organization development; roles and relationships of the primary staff, the planning, operational, logistical and fiscal considerations related to large and complex incident and event management.
-It describes the application of Area Command and the importance of interagency coordination on complex incidents and events.
+This 24 hour Incident Command System course is designed for Chief Officers.
+Consists of four modules developed by the National Wildfire Coordinating Group to meet the needs of command officers managing complex emergency incidents.
+Advanced ICS expands upon much of the material covered in the I-300 class.
+Emphasizes large-scale development; roles and relationships of primary staff, the planning, operational, logistical and fiscal considerations related to large and complex incident and event management.
+Describes the application of Area Command and the importance of interagency coordination on complex incidents and events.
 This class may be repeated 3 times.
 This is a pass/no pass course.
 PREREQUISITE: I-300, Intermediate ICS or an equivalent working knowledge of ICS.
 Chief Office rank or Captains who are qualified by their agency to serve as Acting Battalion Chief.
 ADVISORY: Eligible for English 250 and English 420.